 - P.O.
 1- Think and analyse important theories and concepts of Political Science and its major branches independently and without any prejudice. - P.O.
 2- Understand the major arguments of Gramsci, Althusser, Frankfut School in post-Marxism. - P.O.
 3- Compare political systems of various countries. - P.O.
 4- Establish them as better citizen.
-A citizen who is not only dutiful towards his family but also his neighbours and state too. - P.O.
-5- Gather knowledge about the composition, powers and functions of the rural and urban administration of India (including Bankura) at the grassroots level. - P.O.
+A citizen, he should not only dutiful towards his family but his neighbours and to the State. - P.O.
+5- Knowing about the composition, powers and functions of the rural and urban administration of India (including Bankura) at the grassroots level. - P.O.
 6- Gather overall concept on the ideals behind freedom movement of India including contemporary socio-economic-political problems of India. - P.O.
 7- Understand the major factors (domestic and international) which affect the foreign policies of different countries.